opencog/opencog/examples/pln/inference-control-learning/README.md

 Inference Control Policy
 ------------------------

-Once we have a learned a bunch of inference control rules we need properly utilize them to form an Inference Control Policy.
+Once we have a learned a bunch of control rules we need properly utilize them to form an Inference Control Policy.
 Below we describe a way to combine them and select the next inference rule based on the results of that combination.

 ### Combining Inference Control Rules

-A variety of inference control rules may simultaneously apply and we need a way to combine them.
+A variety of control rules may simultaneously apply and we need a way to combine them.

-Let's assume we have k valid inference control rules for inference rule R (an inference control rule is valid if it unifies with the current intermediary target and have its contexts satisfied.)
+Let's assume we have k valid control rules for inference rule R (a control rule is valid if it unifies with the current intermediary target and have its contexts satisfied.)

 ```
 ICR1 : C1 & R -> S <TV1>